If you're a fan of Monster Cookies or Cowboy Cookies, you need to try these salty/sweet gluten free Compost Cookies!

 - 1 teaspoon xanthan gum

-- 1/4 cup Hershey’s Brand Butterscotch Chips these are the only ones that are gluten-free
+- ¼ cup Hershey’s Brand Butterscotch Chips or other gluten-free brand

 - Preheat the oven to 350 degrees and line 2 cookie sheets with parchment paper.